 Most GaN technologies today follow a lateral architecture that do not allow for easy scalability.
 For increased current and voltage the device architecture must grow laterally.
 However, this results in limited vertical growth due to the already thick EPI material due to the insulating buffer layers.
 This leading to a larger, less reliable power semiconductor.

-Unlocking the true potential of Gallium Nitride (GaN) with the world’s first GaN-on-GaN power semiconductor, NexGen Vertical GaN™
+Unlock the true potential of Gallium Nitride (GaN) with the world’s first GaN-on-GaN power semiconductor, NexGen Vertical GaN®

 Simple GaN-on-GaN 3D structure and scalable roadmap

-High-Density Vertical JFET provides scalable, high conductivity power switch JFET channel utilizes high bulk GaN mobility to achieve a low overall RDSon Device structure enables robust edge termination for full avalanche capability innovative design patented by NexGen.
+High-density Vertical JFET provides scalable, high conductivity power switches.
+The JFET channel utilizes high bulk GaN mobility to achieve an overall low RDSon device structure.
+This enables robust edge termination for full avalanche capability, which is a unique design patented by NexGen.

 Leverage 3D architecture to scale

 NexGen Vertical GaN® devices can leverage the 3D architecture for increasing current by growing in X and Y dimensions and increasing voltage by growing thicker EPI layers.
 This allows for a reliable, robust, and scalable architecture to make the perfect high voltage and high current power semiconductor.

 Best-in-class temperature coefficient